 The Research Center oversees the Florida Department of Transportation's research program.
-The State Materials Office, Marcus H. Ansley Structures Research Center and the Traffic Engineering Research Lab are key functional area partners that carry out many FDOT research projects.
+The State Materials Office and the Marcus H. Ansley Structures Research Center are key functional area partners that carry out many FDOT research projects.

 The Office of Right of Way has a primary mission of acquiring the real property necessary for the construction of transportation facilities.

 The Safety Office mission is to continually improve the safety of Florida's traveling public and FDOT employees.
 We work with communities to identify and help resolve traffic safety issues; we gather, analyze and report data on traffic crashes, injuries and fatalities in Florida; we distribute federal traffic safety funds; and conduct traffic safety public education campaigns.

 The Seaport and Waterways Office is responsible for assisting in the development of Florida's 14 deepwater seaports through coordination of various planning activities and funds with the Florida Seaport Transportation and Economic Council and the staff for Florida Ports Council.

 The Traffic Engineering and Operations Office provides support and expertise in the application of traffic engineering principles and practices to improve safety and mobility.